 - Vasectomy is more than 99% effective in preventing pregnancy

-- Vasectomy is a minor outpatient procedure with a low risk of problems or side effects following the surgery
+- It is a minor outpatient procedure with a low risk of problems or side effects following the surgery

-- A vasectomy removes the need to take birth control steps before intercourse, such as putting on a condom
+- The procedures removes the need to take birth control steps before intercourse, such as putting on a condom

 - A vasectomy is more than 99% effective